TheJoker4320/vision-framework/README.md

 ```
 Note that except of the last one all of them has , after (to understand why it is highly recommended to read JSON file format).

 #### Extraction Stage
 |Quirk Name|Variables|type|Description|Code Link|
 |----------|---------|----|-----------|---------|
 |SimpleExtractor|None| None| Extracts all the contours that were detected at the given frame.|[simple extractor class](https://github.com/TheJoker4320/vision-framework/blob/develop/extractors/simple_extractor.py)|
 |CirclesExtractor|dp - This parameter is the inverse ratio of the accumulator resolution to the image resolution (see Yuen et al. for more details).
 Essentially, the larger the dp gets, the smaller the accumulator array gets <br> minimum_distance - Minimum distance between the center (x, y) coordinates of detected circles.
 If the distance is too small, multiple circles in the same neighborhood as the original may be (falsely) detected.
 If the distance is too large, then some circles may not be detected at all| Extracts all the contours that are circular.|[circles_extractor class](https://github.com/TheJoker4320/vision-framework/blob/develop/extractors/circles_extractor.py)|

-and How it look on the json file (all of the extractors above, you can delete what you do not want to use)
+And how it look on the json file (all of the extractors above, you can delete what you do not want to use)
 Example in the JSON file:

 ```python